HowNetWorks/uriteller/README.md

 On the browser [Bootstrap 4](https://v4-alpha.getbootstrap.com/) makes things look nice.
 [Webpack 2](https://webpack.github.io/) crumples the code, styles and other assets into an easily distributable bundle.

+[CircleCI](https://circleci.com/) runs the build process on every repository push.
+CircleCI also deploys the site whenever the `production` branch gets an update.

 ## Prerequisites

 ### Google Cloud Platform